cscart/docs/en/user_guide/addons/paypal_for_marketplaces/index.rst

 Previously, Multi-Vendor had another solution from PayPal called Adaptive Payments.
 PayPal `disabled sign-ups for Adaptive Payments <https://www.paypal-community.com/t5/Adaptive-Payments-Accounts/PayPal-Apps-com-will-be-permanently-unavailable-starting/m-p/1357320>`_ on December 1, 2017.
 We encourage new Multi-Vendor users to use **PayPal for Marketplaces** instead; this add-on is better than Adaptive Payments in a couple of ways.

-* With Adaptive Payments, the payment process could be split into multiple steps at checkout when items were being bought from more than 5 vendors.
+* With Adaptive Payments, the payment process had to be split into multiple steps at checkout when items were being bought from more than 5 vendors.
 PayPal for Marketplaces no longer has that problem.

-* PayPal Adaptive Payments wasn't integrated with the :doc:`RMA </user_guide/addons/rma/index>` add-on, so refunds had to be done on the PayPal side.
+* PayPal Adaptive Payments wasn't integrated with the :doc:`RMA </user_guide/addons/rma/index>` add-on, so refunds had to be made on the PayPal side.
 PayPal for Marketplaces allows marketplace owners to make a refund right from Multi-Vendor admin panel.
 The money for the refund will be taken from the vendor.

   .. image:: img/paypal_for_marketplaces_refund.png
       :align: center